plimantour/rai-agent/memory-bank/security.md

 - **High – Untrusted LLM output rendered as HTML:** `analysis_result.html|safe` injects Azure OpenAI responses directly into the DOM.
 Malicious or poisoned outputs could contain `<script>` or other dangerous markup, leading to stored/ reflected XSS.
 - **High – Toast notifications use `innerHTML`:** `static/js/app.js` inserts toast messages via `innerHTML`.
 Messages that originate from user-controlled identifiers (e.g., Azure AD display names) could execute script if not sanitized.
 - **High – Prompt injection via uploaded content:** Solution descriptions are incorporated directly into prompts.
 Hostile instructions can manipulate the LLM to leak prompts, reveal secrets, or sabotage outputs without current guardrails.
-- **Medium – No CSRF protection on POST routes:** State-changing HTMX requests rely solely on cookies with `SameSite=Lax`.
-Without CSRF tokens, a malicious site could trigger actions like `/analysis`, `/generate`, or `/upload` for an authenticated user.
 - **Medium – Graph access token validation gap:** `/auth/session` only checks that a token can call Microsoft Graph.
 It does not verify issuer, audience/client ID, or signature, so tokens minted for other apps with delegated scopes could impersonate users.
 - **Medium – File upload pipeline lacks guardrails:** `_write_temp_upload` reads entire files into memory and accepts DOCX/PDF/JSON/TXT without size limits or deep validation, opening the door to DoS (oversized or decompression-bomb uploads) or dangerous payloads processed downstream.
 - **Medium – Document parser attack surface:** `pdfminer` and `docx2txt` run on untrusted user uploads; crafted docs could exploit parser vulnerabilities or exhaust resources.